hidden-street/text-editor/README.md

 # How to use

-All you need to make it work is to insert the proper JS file and the `data-jd-text-editor` attribute on your textarea.
+All you need to make it work is to insert the proper JS file and the `data-jd-text-editor` attribute on your text area.
 That's all!

 For more advanced use cases, please see the [full documentation](https://john-dorian.github.io/docs/text-editor/).